Enjoying A Lake Muskoka Steamship Cruise in Gravenhurst, Ontario

 The RMS Segwun Muskoka Steamship

-The Segwun Steamship is a true piece of classic Canadian history.
+The RMS Segwun cruise steamship is a true piece of classic Canadian history.
 The letters RMS stand for Royal Mail Steamship.
 The RMS Segwun is North America’s oldest operating mail steamship.
 At 130 years-old, this ship has been around almost as long as Canada has!
 Although the RMS Segwun is now in use as a Muskoka cruise ship, it is still possible to send mail from the ship.
 That mail is stamped and posted as originating from the RMS Segwun.
+Unlike more modern the boats for more modern Muskoka boat cruises, like the Lady Muskoka, the Segwun in all about the history!

 A tour or the RMS Segwun is like a blast from the past.
 The engine room is laced with the original brass decor.
 And the throttle control is a bold statement to the Muskoka steamship’s vintage heritage.
 Something very cool about the Segwun steamship is that it was originally a side paddlewheel steamer.
 The original name of the Segwun was the Nipissing II.
 The steamship was updated with propellers, and relaunched with the Ojibwa name Segwun, meaning “springtime, in 1925.